h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 Limiting CPU Usage
 ''''''''''''''''''

-To limit the number of CPUs used by H2O, use the ``-nthreads`` option and specify the maximum number of CPUs for a single container to use.
-The following example limits the number of CPUs to four:
+To limit the number of CPUs used by H2O, use the ``-nthreads`` option and specify the maximum number of vcores for a single container to use.
+The following example limits the number of vcores to four:

 ``hadoop jar h2odriver.jar -nthreads 4 -nodes 1 -mapperXmx 6g -output hdfsOutputDirName``

-**Note**: The default is 4\*the number of CPUs.
-You must specify at least four CPUs; otherwise, the following error message displays: ``ERROR: nthreads invalid (must be >= 4)``

 Specifying Queues
 '''''''''''''''''